leokrahn/engr3/README.md

 ### Reflection
 The first thing I did was wire the distance sensor and use an example code to print the distance of the sensor.
+Then I made the neopixel turn red when it's less then 5 cm, and green when it's less then 35.
+Then I made it smoothly shift along the spectrum (I got help from a friend on this part).
+I learned more about circuit python from this assignment.